Una nuova operazione potrebbe ritardare la menopausa di 20 anni

 It involves removing a small piece of ovarian tissue through keyhole surgery, freezing it, and grafting it back into a woman's body when she reaches menopausal age.
 This boosts natural hormones and delays the onset and side effects of menopause, as well as potentially prolonging fertility.

-Officially, the menopause is the name for your last menstrual period.
+Officially, the menopause is the name for your last menstrual ciclo.
 However, most of us think of it as the time leading up to and after final menstruation.
 Many women experience symptoms including hot flushes, night sweats, anxiety, a loss of sex drive, secchezza vaginale, difficulty sleeping and memory problems.
 In the UK, the average age of the menopause is 51, but some women experience it much earlier or as a result of medical treatment.

 Co-founder of ProFam, Simon Fishel, an IVF doctor and president of the UK Care Fertility Group, told the Sunday Times that, as women are living longer than ever before, it is "quite likely that many women will be in the menopause for longer than their fertile period.
 We are empowering women to take control of their own health by naturally delaying their menopause."
 He said that the procedure "could delay menopause for five, 10, or 20 years" depending on the age at which the ovarian tissue is frozen.